 Vicinity trail map of the Mt Adams Wilderness including: Round the Mountain #9, Looking Glass Lake #9A, High Camp #10, Stagman Ridge #12, Muddy Meadows #13, Shorthorn #16, Divide Camp #112, Killen Creek Trail #113, High Line trail #114, and South Climb #183.

-The Trail follows a long ridge through timber, meadows and the burned area from the Cascade Creek Fire.
-It offering views of Avalanche and White Salmon Glaciers, and ends at the junction with the Pacific Crest National Scenic Trail on top of the ridge at 5,800'.
+This 4.1 mile trail follows a long ridge through timber, meadows and the burned area from the Cascade Creek Fire.
+It offering views of Avalanche and White Salmon Glaciers, and ends at the junction with the Pacific Crest National Scenic Trail.
 It touches Cascade Creek at a nice waterside spot for a picnic.

 At a Glance

 11/19/2015: Closed due to snow.
 Trails are not maintained in the winter and early spring.
 Trailheads are typically not accessible late fall thru late spring due to snow.
 Please call the local Ranger District office for up-to-date information.

-Free self-issue Wilderness Permit Required.
-Permit available at trailhead.
+Wilderness Permit Required.
+Free self-issued permit available at trailhead.